MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Introduction

-A more recent development for imitation learning is that of diffusion models~\cite{ho2020denoising}, originally developed for image generation because of their ability to model complex multi-modal data distributions.
-More recently, diffusion models have been used to model expert behaviors for robotic purposes, which is popularly known as diffusion policy models~\cite{janner2022planning,chi2023diffusion}.
-Diffusion policy is particularly compelling because it can capture multi-modality present in expert demonstrations, which is essential for successfully manipulating objects~\cite{janner2022planning,chi2023diffusion}.
-However, this can be distinguished from the multi-modality that is inherent in multi-agent coordination, where different modes appear as a result of various coordination strategies the system achieves.
+Diffusion models~\cite{ho2020denoising} are a more recent approach in IL, originally developed for image generation because of their ability to model complex multi-modal data distributions.
+More recently, diffusion policy models~\cite{janner2022planning,chi2023diffusion} have been developed to model expert behaviors for robotics.
+This approach is particularly compelling because it can capture multi-modality present in expert demonstrations, which is essential for successfully manipulating objects~\cite{janner2022planning,chi2023diffusion}.

-Additionally, diffusion-based approaches have shown promise in modeling multi-agent systems because they can effectively replicate complex actions to generate smooth trajectories~\cite{chi2023diffusion,jiang2023motiondiffuser}.
-We argue that multi-modality is even more common in multi-agent systems and more essential as well, because if you cannot capture all of the modes, there is a greater chance of task failure.
-Therefore, leveraging the multi-modal capabilities of diffusion models for multi-agent systems is even more essential to ensure successful multi-agent coordination.
-One issue is that diffusion-based approaches typically assume a centralized framework where agents' observations and actions are jointly available during planning and execution~\cite{jiang2023motiondiffuser}.
-This assumption rarely holds in real-world deployments due to communication constraints like packet loss or needing to interact with agents like humans, whom they cannot communicate with directly.
-Instead, agents should only utilize local observations (observations obtained independently by each agent) for implicit cooperation.
-Thus, the main problem we will solve is to have agents operate without explicit communication to achieve multi-modal solutions to multi-agent coordination problems.
+We argue that \emph{multi-modality is even more common in multi-agent systems} and more essential because if you cannot capture all of the modes, there is a greater chance of task failure.
+Therefore, leveraging the multi-modal capabilities of diffusion models for multi-agent systems is even more essential to ensure robust multi-agent coordination.
+While diffusion models have been studied in the context of multi-agent systems~\cite{chi2023diffusion,jiang2023motiondiffuser}, most approaches assume a centralized framework where agents' observations and actions are jointly available during the task execution~\cite{jiang2023motiondiffuser}.
+However, many real-world deployments, like driving or human-robot interactions, are inherently decentralized because they lack a concrete way to communicate information, making a centralized policy unrealistic.